-The first time I ever heard about hydrazine, it was from my instructor for 3rd year advanced organic chemistry, Walt Szarek.
+The first time I ever heard about anhydrous hydrazine, it was from my instructor for 3rd year advanced organic chemistry, Walter Szarek.
 “If ya ever work with this stuff”, he said, in his Rodney Dangerfield-like accent, “lemme know, so I can leave the buildin’ “.

 Hydrazine is dangerous.
 Not only is it toxic, but it is also potentially explosive.
 As a common component of rocket fuel, it can literally take you to the moon.
 See, every molecule of hydrazine yearns in its soul to one day shed its hydrogens so that it can become elemental nitrogen, N2, which makes it a powerful reducing agent given the right conditions.

 The Wolff Kishner reaction is a means of turning a ketone into an alkane.
 Note what’s happening here: we’re breaking two C-O bonds and replacing them with two C-H bonds.
 What happens to hydrazine?
 It’s converted into elemental nitrogen.
 This reaction requires quite a bit of heat (~200 deg C) and has been supplanted by milder methods.

 Hydrazine In The Second Step Of The Gabriel Synthesis